A/B Test Significance Calculator

 | 5000 / 5000 | 250 / 300 | 20% | 97% |

-Use these examples as intuition builders rather than strict rules.
+Use these A/B test examples as intuition builders rather than strict rules.
 A test with low confidence is not automatically a failure; it may simply be underpowered.
 A test with high confidence is not automatically worth shipping; the practical impact may still be too small.
-The best decisions come from combining significance, effect size, confidence intervals, and business context.
+The best decisions come from combining significance, effect size, confidence intervals, and the business context around the experiment.

-If you want to plan experiments in more detail, try the Sample Size Calculator and the Confidence Interval Calculator.
-They pair well with this tool when you are deciding how much traffic you need or when you want to examine uncertainty more closely.
+If you want to plan A/B experiments in more detail, try the Sample Size Calculator and the Confidence Interval Calculator.
+They pair well with this A/B test significance calculator when you are deciding how much traffic you need or when you want to examine uncertainty more closely.

 Start the game, then use your pointer or arrow keys to catch useful inputs and avoid bad assumptions.